NakosV/Car-Brand-Classification-Through-Video/README.md

 # Contributions
 Even though I am largely finished with this project feel free to suggest improvements, address issues or fork the repository to experiment with your own datasets.

+# Other Projects
+I have built many more projects that revolve around machine learning.
+If you are interested to see them **[you can click here to check them out](https://github.com/NakosV/University-Machine-Learning-Projects-Catalog)**